42 Holocaust and World War II Children’s Books

 ages 8 – 12

-Each of these children’s true stories will inspire readers to learn how these kids all faced the horrors of the Holocaust with courage and bravery.
+In this nonfiction book, each of these children’s true stories will inspire readers to learn how these brave individuals all faced the horrors of the Holocaust with courage.
+One of the best nonfiction middle grade books about the Holocaust.

 The Dollmaker of Krakow by Rachael Romero